CoinMonkey/exchangers/readme.md

-# PHP libraries for popular crypto-exchangers
+# PHP libraries for a popular crypto-exchangers

 This libraries working for a finding best rates and make exchanges via singe polymorfing fabric.